Adult adoptees in Rhode Island have unrestricted access to their own original birth certificates. You must be 25 years of age to request an OBC.

 Adult adoptees in Maine have unrestricted access to their own original birth certificates.
 Adoptees must be 18 years of age before requesting their OBCs.
 Maine allows a birth parent to file a contact preference and medical history form, which is attached to the original birth certificate.

-Adult adoptees in Arkansas do not currently have access to their own original birth certificates, except by court order.
-A new law, not yet effective, will change this and allow access, but requests by an adult adoptee will be subject to birth parent redaction and contact vetoes.
+Adult adoptees in Arkansas do not currently have an unrestricted right to obtain their own original birth certificates, except by court order.
+A new law, effective August 1, 2018, will change this, but requests by an adult adoptee 21 years or over will be subject to birthparent redaction.
+In addition, the cost to request the “adoption file” will be $100.

 After the most recent legislation, however, it is believed that all adoptees who are at least 18 years of age may apply for and receive a non-certified copy of their original birth certificate through the Colorado Department of Health and Environment.

-Alabama law gives adult adoptees unrestricted access to their own original birth certificates, beginning at age 19.
-This has been state law since 1992.
+Alabama law provides adult adoptees with unrestricted rights to their own original birth certificates, beginning at age 19.
+This law restored a right that had existed until 1991.